The Hiatal Hernia Syndrome and Gluten Connection

 Over time you develop other symptoms.
 You feel bloated and uncomfortable after eating.
 Big meals can make you very uncomfortable.
 You feel full for a long time and suffer gas and perhaps constipation or diarrhea.
 You’re short of breath or you notice some heart palpitations.
 You may even awaken in the middle of the night with a panic attack where your heart is beating very rapidly, and you feel extremely anxious.

-Yet your symptoms continue and can worsen.
 The shortness of breath can severely alter your activity level.
 The heart palpitations can start to really upset you and increase your anxiety.
-You go back to your doctors and specialists and continue to be assured that you’re “fine” or perhaps due to some digestive complaints of gas, bloating, or constipation, they decide to have you do a scope called an endoscopy.
+You go back to your doctors and specialists and continue to be assured that "you’re fine” or perhaps due to some digestive complaints of gas, bloating, or constipation, they decide to have you do a scope called an endoscopy.

 The endoscopy might show a hiatal hernia (likely small), perhaps some stomach or esophagus inflammation due to the reflux, and that’s all.
 You are told to continue your antacid and your doctor insists that your other symptoms have absolutely nothing to do with your hiatal hernia.